Institute of Advanced Study (Durham)

 The Institute of Advanced Study (IAS) is an interdisciplinary research centre of Durham University.
-The IAS - set up to mark Durham's 175th anniversary - is intended to attract scholars and public figures from across the world to collaborate on 'agenda-setting research'.
+The IAS – set up to mark Durham's 175th anniversary – is intended to attract scholars and public figures from across the world to collaborate on 'agenda-setting research'.
 It is housed in the Grade II* listed Bishop Cosin's Hall, an early 18th century building on Palace Green, Durham, within the Durham UNESCO World Heritage Site.
 The Institute accepted its first fellows in January 2006 and was formally inaugurated into the university in October that year.

 Mission

 The goal of the IAS, in the university's own words, is to 'offer world-leading researchers a unique space for transformative reflection in and beyond individual disciplines'.
 Fellows selected by the university advance their own research, engage with academic departments, deliver public lectures and seminars, and contribute to research projects across the university.

-IAS activity is based around research projects across the Sciences, Social Sciences and Humanities.
+IAS activity is based around research projects across the Sciences, Social Sciences, Business and Humanities.
 These projects are chosen to provide an interdisciplinary perspective on important questions.
-Each theme of the IAS's research is published a year in advance.
-For the inaugural theme in 2006-2007 the university selected the "Legacy of Darwin" as a way of exploring the impact of Darwinian thought on multiple academic subjects.
-The theme for the 2017/18 fellowships is the concept of 'Structure'.
+For the inaugural theme in 2006–2007 the university selected the "Legacy of Darwin" as a way of exploring the impact of Darwinian thought on multiple academic subjects.
+Since 2019 the Institute no longer runs annual themes, but instead supports major projects, and smaller development projects, across disciplines at Durham University.
+Some Fellows are associated with these projects, whilst others remain welcome to come to Durham through an open competition.
+In this way, the Institute aims to help support, develop, and grow ideas across Durham University which offer novel perspectives on important topics.

-Publications

-The institute publishes the e-journal 'Insights'.
-Articles are contributed by fellows and designed to reflect the thinking developed during their time at Durham.
-These papers take the form of thought experiments, summaries of research findings, theoretical statements, original reviews, and 'occasionally more fully worked treatises'.
-The IAS is also responsible for 'Kaleidoscope', a multidisciplinary open access peer-reviewed journal edited by postgraduate researchers.
-Each volume reflects the annual theme of the IAS.

 Fellowships

 The IAS offers fellowships to UK and international scholars.
 The Fellowships each last three months, with two cohorts of 10 participants joining in January and October.
 Applicants may be from any academic discipline or professional background, though preference is given to those applying from overseas.

 Each fellow becomes a member of one of the university's colleges.
 As well as accommodation, college membership also entails inclusion with the Senior Common Room and access to formal dinners and events.
 Every IAS Fellow, regardless of college affiliation, also receives honorary membership of the University College Senior Common Room and the right to take occasional meals at the college.

-Apart from the fellowships offered by the IAS, fellowships of approximately a term are offered by some of the colleges, with the potential to become an IAS affiliate: